Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Note that these parameters prescribe the transaction costs relative to the trade value.
-In the above example we used ``costs_buy=0.0025``, meaning that each buy transaction for a long position incurs transaction costs of 0.25% of the traded value.
+In the above example we used ``costs_buy=0.0025``, meaning that each transaction for a long position incurs transaction costs of 0.25% of the traded value.

 All transaction costs are assumed to be covered by the portfolio itself,